EliCruz99/Tech-Sap/README.md

 ## Project Description

-Tech-Sap is a E-commerce store that hosts computers and computer related items
+Tech-Sap is a E-commerce store that hosts computers and computer related items.
+This is a blueprint website of what a E-Commers website could look like because you are not able to make purchases.

 ## Wireframes